The Best Brain Foods and Brain Diet for Optimal Performance

 Increasing plasticity, which helps brain cells form new connections.

-Reducing or delaying age-related neurodegenerative diseases and cognitive decline.
+Reducing or delaying age-related neurodegeneration and cognitive decline.

 The neuroprotective effects of berries are related to phytochemicals such as anthocyanins, caffeic acid, catechin, quercetin, kaempferol, and tannin, all of which have anti-inflammatory and antioxidant effects.